ABQ Backyard Refuge Program

 From a large, one acre lot that can host numerous different trees, shrubs and flowers, to a deck or balcony large enough for just a small container garden, everyone can contribute by making an effort to garden for wildlife and landscape for conservation.

-As of January 1, 2024, we've certified ~117 acres with 375 individual and business participants!
+As of July 10, 2024, we've certified ~140 acres with 506 individual and business participants!

 Help us reach our initial goal of equaling Valle de Oro National Wildlife Refuge's 570 acres